nasurllayevumid-source/SharpBoy/README.md

 ## 🖥️ How to Use

 ### Download

-Get the latest release from the [Releases](https://github.com/nasurllayevumid-source/SharpBoy/releases) page.

 ### Run

 Drag and drop a `.gb` or `.gbc` ROM file onto `SharpBoy.exe`, or use the command line: